PraJha/Shopping-Cart-Demo/README.md

 ## Installation

 Clone the repo and then go to the repo directory.
-cd counter-app
 npm i
 npm start